lordrhodos/symfony-bootstrap-fosuser/README.md

     * some secured items in the navigation as well as login and logout support
  * FOSUserBundle integration
     * main forms for login, registration, resetting password have been updated to bootstrap markup
+ * HWIOAuthBundle integration allowing a login to the site with facebook and google accounts
+     * this is more a proof of concept, user account handling especially in regards of email vs. username creation needs to be implemented

 ## Integrated libraries and bundles